marceldobehere/S-CODE-TO-BF/README.md

 * [Examples](#Examples)

 # S-CODE-TO-BF
 make writing Brainfuck code a lot simpler!
+(Uses 8bit cells and cell wrapping where [-]- would set the cell to 255)

 I am currently working on a Project in Scratch ( https://scratch.mit.edu/ ) that translates/compiles S-CODE (simple(-ish) programming language I created inside of Scratch, based around making BF CODE) into a valid and (relatively) short Brainfuck Code.
 ## Links